ScalaConsultants/Aspect-Based-Sentiment-Analysis/README.md

 [8](https://github.com/pedrobalage/SemevalAspectBasedSentimentAnalysis)
 [9](https://github.com/ganeshjawahar/mem_absa)
 </sup>.
-All of them are hard to commercialize and reuse open-sourced research projects.
+All of them are hard to commercialize and reuse open-source research projects.
-Their purpose is to turn the evaluation score up.
-It is hard to go through the entire process and reproduce results from scratch.
-The pre/post-processing is divided into stages that makes it hard to use.
-Last but not least, there is no/little effort to understand model reasoning.
-We try to clean this excellent research up.
+We clean up this excellent research.
 Please give a star if you like the project.
 This is important to keep this project alive.